Haugan Cruises Terms and Conditions

 Group leaders shall not be able to change the itineraries operated by HC without the prior written authorisation of HC.
 Group leaders are forbidden to offer alcoholic beverages or any other substances to guides, drivers, crew members, or any other staff member of the tour.

-It is mandatory for all passengers using any HC services or third-party services arranged by HC to obtain necessary insurance before arriving in Ecuador.
+It is mandatory for all passengers using any HC services or third-party services arranged by HC to obtain necessary insurance at the moment of purchasing a service with us and has to be valid before arriving in Ecuador.

 Insurance is not included on HC cruises and tours.

 We highly recommend coverage for travellers and property, as well as for trip delay, trip cancellation, interruption, baggage, life insurance, medical, accident, sickness, etc.